danfuzz/samizdat/doc/language-guide/04-operators.md

 **Future direction:** Samizdat may switch to a logic model where, for the purpose of conditionals, void means false, and non-void means true.

+### Value/Void Logical And Operator (Precedence 2) &mdash; `expression & expression`

+TODO: Document and implement this.

+### Value/Void Logical Or Operator (Precedence 2) &mdash; `expression & expression`

+TODO: Document and implement this.

+**Note:** The question-mark-colon trinary operator from C (and descendants) is obviated in Samizdat by this and the value/void-and operator. `x ? y : z` in C can generally be turned into `x & y | z` in Samizdat.